better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 To view and pull changes from another user's version of your project, you must first **add their remote**.
 To do this, you must add their **peerID** to your list of remotes.

 [insert gif of adding peerID to manage remotes modal]

+Adding a user's remote is basically adding their version of your project to your machine.
+Once added, you'll be able to fetch changes from their version and apply them to your working copy.
+Read more about [how remotes work on Radicle](understanding-radicle/faq.md).

 You can view all remotes of a project with the command: